Songs of Serpents – Art, Landscape, Ecofeminism(s)

 © Kris Voitkiv and Khata-Maysternya, Ukraine

-The symposium takes as its starting point the exchange project “Songs of Serpents – Ecopoetic Zones”, which connects artist residencies in peripheral locations in Germany, Italy, Albania, Ukraine, and Lithuania.
-The network promotes transdisciplinary research at the intersection of art, ecology, and ecofeminism.
+The symposium takes as its starting point the exchange project “Songs of Serpents – Ecopoetic Zones”, which activates the potential of artist residencies in peripheral locations in Germany, Italy, Albania, Ukraine, and Lithuania to promote transdisciplinary research at the intersection of art, ecology, and ecofeminism(s).
 Each residency location contributes its own local characteristics and themes, as well as ecological and political challenges.
 At the same time, the transnational residency community highlights global geopolitical forces and exploitative practices.

 Villa Serpentara in Olevano, Romano (Italy), Akademie der Künste